Getac Redefines Rugged Mobility with Launch of G140 Copilot+ PC, Powered by AMD Technology

 - The G140 further expands Getac's industry-leading portfolio of rugged Copilot+ PCs, which also includes the next generation UX10, F120, B360 Plus, and S510AD.

-TAIPEI, April 23, 2026 /PRNewswire/ -- Getac Technology Corporation (Getac), a leading provider of rugged computing and mobile video solutions and a manufacturer with advanced in-house capabilities, today announced the launch of the new G140 tablet, a fully rugged Copilot+ PC[1].
+IRVINE, Calif., April 23, 2026 /PRNewswire/ -- Getac Technology Corporation (Getac), a leading provider of rugged computing and mobile video solutions and a manufacturer with advanced in-house capabilities, today announced the launch of the new G140 tablet, a fully rugged Copilot+ PC1.

 Supporting the growing demand for architectural continuity